When you have symptoms of a pancreatic disease, such as severe abdominal pain, fever, loss of appetite or nausea

 Lipase and amylase are sometimes used together to diagnose acute pancreatitis.
 Either lipase or amylase may be requested to help diagnose acute pancreatitis.
 Either test may also be used to monitor chronic pancreatitis.
 They may be moderately elevated in chronic pancreatic disease but levels can fall if the cells that produce amylase and lipase in the pancreas become damaged or destroyed.
 Drugs that may interfere with maintaining proper lipase levels include codeine, indomethacin and morphine.

 What are the long-term consequences of pancreatitis?

 Acute pancreatitis usually causes no long term damage, and often no further problems develop.
-Chronic pancreatitis may follow a series of acute attacks, but is almost always due to many years of alcohol abuse.
+Chronic pancreatitis may follow a series of acute attacks, but is almost always due to many years of alcohol abuse (although other conditions such as cystic fibrosis can also damage the pancreas).
 It causes permanent pancreatic damage with scarring and calcium deposits.
-Some people develop diabetes.
+Some people develop insulin-dependent diabetes (as insulin is produced by the pancreas, as well as digestive enzymes).
 There is often difficulty digesting foods, especially fats, causing abdominal pain, pale, bulky, greasy stools and loss of weight.
 Symptoms can often be controlled but the damage to the pancreas is usually irreversible.